Verna L. Jones: Background

 Jones-Rodwell was born in Baltimore, Maryland on November 27, 1955.
 She graduated from the University of Maryland College Park, B.A. (urban studies & community organization), 1978; Baruch College, City University of New York, M.P.A., 1987.

 In the legislature

 Jones-Rodwell became a member of Senate on January 8, 2003.
 She was assigned to the Senate's Budget and Taxation Committee in 2003. (public safety, transportation & environment subcommittee, 2003-); Joint Committee on Children, Youth, and Families, 2003-; Joint Committee on Federal Relations, 2003-; Special Committee on Substance Abuse, 2003-.
 Chair, Joint Committee on the Management of Public Funds, 2007-.
 Member, Special Joint Committee on Pensions, 2003.
 Jones-Rodwell is a former chair of the Legislative Black Caucus of Maryland and the current chair of the Baltimore City Senate Delegation.

 On April 20, 2014, Jones-Rodwell announced that she had decided to retire and would not compete in the upcoming June 2014 democratic primary.

+Awards and designations

+As a politician and active social life, she served on various key posts, and achieved a number of awards: